$350,000 Public Art Project Will be Located Next to the 101 Freeway and Hollywood Boulevard

-LITTLE ARMENIA, Los Angeles—Los Angeles City Councilmember Mitch O’Farrell and the Department of Cultural Affairs announced the winning design for the Little Armenia Gateway Project, a community public art installation that will serve as the official welcome to the Little Armenia neighborhood in Hollywood.
+LITTLE ARMENIA, Los Angeles—Los Angeles City Councilmember Mitch O’Farrell, the Department of Cultural Affairs, and the Little Armenia Gateway Project Professional Peer Panel recently announced the five finalists who will submit designs for the community public art installation that will serve as the official gateway to Little Armenia in Hollywood.